 Polaroid OneStep+ vs. Pop: Which one is right for you?

 If you're looking to buy an instant camera (as opposed to a digital camera), go with the closest thing to the original, in this case, the Polaroid OneStep+.
 Yes, the film for this camera is a little bit more expensive, but we believe it offers better prints than Zink Paper, so it's worth the premium price.
 The Polaroid Pop isn't better because it provides more features — you can do a lot of the same things better on mobile devices, including video recording and the post-processing of photos.

 Iconic brand reborn, but not entirely revamped

-Live the true Polaroid experience for the first time or the hundredth with the Polaroid Originals OneStep+, which is available in black and white.
-It doesn't have the capabilities for internal storage, but the prints are high quality and you'll be getting an authentic experience.
+Live the authentic Polaroid experience for the first time or the hundredth with the Polaroid Originals OneStep+, which is available in black and white.
+It doesn't have the capabilities for internal storage, but the prints are high quality, and you'll be getting an authentic experience.

 Is newer better?